monoquant/docs/docs/strategy_nodes/Strategy_Details.md

 if the strategy should reduce the amount held in a position, you can have unlimited nodes attached to the `OR | Entry Logic` node.

+### Delay Entry Options

+These don't have any effect on `Profit Scaling` meaning that profit scaling would be triggered once conditions are satisfied.
+Choose 0 to turn off.

+* `Periods Between Entries` - how many min TF periods should pass before making an additional entry whether you enter into a new position or add to your existing position on a signal.
+This parameter doesn't affect Profit Scaling.
+  Choose 0 to turn off.

+* `Periods Delay After Consecutive Wins/Losses` - How many min TF periods should pass after your strategy had X _consecutive_ Winning or Losing positions. `Consecutive Wins` and `Consecutive Losses` parameters allow you to choose conditions to trigger this delay.
+This parameter takes priority over the `Periods Between Entries` parameter.

 ### Hybrid AI Optimization

 This is where you can attach a `Hybrid AI Optimization` node, this will allow you to optimize your strategy using AI,